Progress report for ONE20-362

 Flint Corn Variety Screening Trial

 The availability of high-quality flint corn varieties in the northeast region is variable and relatively low compared to dent corns.
 After several years of trialing as many varieties as we could find, it became clear that many of the varieties that are available on the market are either poorly adapted to our region’s growing season, do not possess the agronomic characteristics needed in commercial production, or are too expensive for a commercially viable business.
 Therefore, we decided to broaden the scope of our varietal evaluations to screen flint corn germplasm for basic agronomic traits.
 Sixty flint corn accessions were obtained from the USDA National Plant Germplasm System.
 Approximately 100 seeds of each accession were seeded in three rows planted 30” apart in Alburgh, VT on 21-May 2021.
 Each accession was therefore planted at approximately 26,000 seeds ac-1.
 Each plot was evaluated for plant population, number of barren plants, plant height, ear height, lodging severity, ear disease severity, corn yield, and corn test weight when the corn reached black layer.
-For accessions for which there is sufficient material, samples will be processed in order to evaluate the sensory characteristics of the corn.
-This will help us to understand the potential culinary value of these accessions in hopes to identify those that have both agronomic and culinary potential.
+For accessions for which there was sufficient material, samples were processed in order to evaluate the sensory characteristics of the corn.
+Sensory evaluation is presented below.

 Are the production practices (i.e. populations) for flint corn different than dent corn?